Senior Leadership Team

 Seeking new challenges, Megan ventured north to Darwin, where she assumed the role of Acting Principal at St Mary's Catholic Primary School, followed by her appointment as Principal at St Paul's Catholic Primary School.

-Miranda has been a member of the O’Loughlin Catholic College community since 2003 and was appointed to the Acting Deputy Principal position in Term 1 2023.
+Miranda has been a member of the O’Loughlin Catholic College community since 2003 and was appointed to the Head of Senior School position in Term 1 2024.

 She began her teaching career in Tasmania and has worked in a number of schools across Australia, holding positions in both middle and senior leadership in both pastoral care and teaching and learning.
 Miranda’s previous roles in the school have included Year Level Coordinator, Health and Physical Education Coordinator and Sports Coordinator.